melthaw/react-databinding/README.md

 [![NPM version](http://img.shields.io/npm/v/react-databinding.svg?style=flat-square)](https://www.npmjs.org/package/react-databinding)

-As we know , the final mile of [React](https://github.com/facebook/react) is the UI part, two-way binding is general feature in [Angular](https://github.com/angular/angular) & [Vue.js](https://github.com/vuejs/vue) but not supported in  [React](https://github.com/facebook/react).
+As we know ,
+the two-way binding is general feature in [Angular](https://github.com/angular/angular) & [Vue.js](https://github.com/vuejs/vue) but not supported in  [React](https://github.com/facebook/react).
-So we have to write down much code to handle the technical problem not focus on the business, `react-databinding` is used to make it easier.
+So we have to write down much code to handle the technical issue not focus on the business, `react-databinding` is used to make it easier.

 ## Goal